-Both of my own children have tablets – but as they are quite a bit older, I hadn’t really thought of the usability of tablet computers for very young children until I saw my nieces at play.
+Both of my own children have tablets.
+But, as they are quite a bit older, I hadn’t really thought of the usability of tablet computers for kids until I saw my nieces at play.

 It’s probably worth pointing out that my nieces are both rocking Kindle Fire tablets.
 They may be in an age group where some would consider getting a “learning” tablet – such as the LeadFrog LeapPad 2, pictured above right, but their parents opted for a straightforward tablet computer.

 The price of best tablet computers has fallen quite a bit recently.
 The price difference between the “toy” and the “real thing” is pretty small – so you can make your decision based on functionality and how you intend to use the tablet in question.

 The LeapPad2 costs around $ 50-99 at the moment.
 The entry-level Kindle Fire HD (latest model) is currently selling for around 50-80$.
 It’s not a huge difference, and you might think that it would be worth the extra money for a device that is more versatile.
 Especially if it is to be shared by other, possibly older, family members.